 What is CBD?

 Cannabidiol (more commonly known as CBD) is a non-intoxicating compound most often derived from the hemp plant.
-The compound can also be found in marijuana plants, however hemp has the lowest levels of THC (tetrahydrocannabinol), the psychoactive compound that gives the ‘high’ associated with cannabis use.
+The compound can also be found in marijuana plants, but hemp has the lowest levels of THC (tetrahydrocannabinol), the psychoactive compound that gives the ‘high’ associated with cannabis use.

 How does CBD work?